fryumbla/Indy7-Neuromeka/README.md

    rosrun indy7_gazebo communitation_gazebo.py
    ```
 To see the list of movement, type `rosrun bioloid_gp_master movement.py` program, introduce the number do you want to move `1 2 3` and `Enter`.
-This node publis the joints goals in the topic `/joint_goals`
+This node publishes the joints goals in the topic `/joint_goals`

 ### 3.2.
 Real Robot

-The real robot work with the moveit_configuration package for precaution collission in our workspace or enviroment
+The real robot work with the moveit_configuration package for precaution collision in our workspace or environment

 Setup the Robot and turn on.